How to Generate and Scan vCard QR Codes with JavaScript

 }

-Read QR Code in an Image
+Read a vCard QR Code from a Static Image

 Apart from live scanning, we can also read vCard QR codes in an image.